tardisx/discord-auto-upload/README.md

 #### From source

-You'll need to [download Go](https://golang.org/dl/) check the code out somewhere, and 'go build'.
+You'll need to [download Go](https://golang.org/dl/) check the code out somewhere, run 'go generate' and then 'go build'.

 ## Using it